 Even if you choose to use pain medication or an epidural in labor, you will can still benefit from the informational support, coping tools and comfort measures provided by doulas, especially in pregnancy and early labor.
 In labor, doula support can help you delay medication, or use a smaller amount (nitrous or IV pain narcotics).
 Having an epidural may increase the likelihood of other interventions required to monitor or treat you and your baby.
 Doulas can help you cope with unexpected changes and provide information about each of these interventions.
 They can also help with position changes to encourage labor progress, and help you learn to coordinate the mechanics of pushing with an epidural.

-Learn more about doula care during pregnancy, labor and delivery, and postpartum.
 Visit Brave Birth Doula Care to find the perfect doula for your family.

 A collaborative piece, written for PDX Birth with the doulas of Brave Birth Doula Care.